 Here it is: The secret about demo reels is most of the time, people never watch past the first 10 seconds.

 Yes, it’s true.
-Although, I can’t speak for everyone, what I’ve observed and experienced is that the vast majority of reels that are sent to casting directors get turned off in less than 10 seconds.
-Now, I know you may be already scrolling down to the bottom of this article getting ready to write your lengthy, outraged comment.
-But, before you go there, please let me explain.
+Although I can’t speak for everyone, what I’ve observed and experienced is that the vast majority of reels that are sent to casting directors get turned off in less than 10 seconds.
+I know you may be already scrolling down to the bottom of this article getting ready to write your lengthy, outraged comment.
+But before you go there, please let me explain.

 When I say the “vast majority," I’m mostly referring to unsolicited demo reels.
 Those are the demos that you send a casting director when they didn’t actually ask for one.
-I don’t mean the ones your agent sent to a casting director whey they actually requested to see it.
-Those usually get about 30 seconds before they are turned off, unless they are GOOD, of course and then they get watched some more.
+I don’t mean the ones your agent sent to a casting director when they actually requested to see it.
+Those usually get about 30 seconds before they are turned off—unless they are great, of course, and then they get watched some more.

 Put your best, most impactful clip at the top of the reel.
 Reels are not like meals.
 Don’t save the best for last.
 Your best clip should not be the dessert, but rather the first course.
-If you wait and buy your best, most impactful clip later in the reel, it may never get seen.
-You have less than 10 seconds to catch their attention.
 Make an impact!
 If they like what they see, they will continue to watch.
 Get them hungry for more.